ktrnthsnr/Redux-Store/README.md

 2. Within various components (not login\signup) such as CategoryMenu, ProductList and Home, removed local state management and replaced with global state management through a Redux-like store implemented by the React Content API, through Redux-like actions and reducers.

-3. Add offline capabilities by implementing cached server-side data using IndexedDB so a user may shop if losing internet connectivity.
+3. Add offline capabilities and functionality to persist data by implementing cached server-side data using IndexedDB so a user may continue to shop if temporarily losing internet connectivity.

 4. Update code to handle secure online payments with a Stripe service.